The Complete Nashville Bachelor Party City Guide

 Morning: Make your way to The Mockingbird for breakfast today, where menu items include a chicken sausage breakfast sandwich or buttermilk biscuits topped with fried chicken.
 You'll also find a seasonal punch meant to be shared (it serves up to four).

 Afternoon: Today get your thrills with some high speed.
-K1 Speed is a thrilling track that can cater especially for bachelor parties.
+K1 Speed is a thrilling track that can cater especially for a Nashville bachelor party.
 After your ride, head to Hops and Crafts, which offers a rotating selection of 36 regional craft beers on tap.

-Where Should I Stay in Nashville for a Bachelor Party?
+Places to Stay in Nashville for a Bachelor Party

 If you're downtown, everything in Nashville is pretty walkable or accessible by a quick Uber ride or bus.
 But you may get more for your money—especially with rentals—just outside of downtown or in the up-and-coming East Nashville area.
 Ubers are easy too.